MerosCrypto/Meros/docs/Protocol/Consensus.md

 When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval` message, it should be added to the holder's MeritHolder, as long as the signature is correct and any other checks imposed by the sub-type pass.
 Elements don't have hashes, so the signature is produced by signing the serialized version with a prefix.
 That said, MeritHolders who don't have any Merit can safely have their Elements ignored, as they mean nothing.

 The `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, and `MeritRemoval` messages are only used when syncing, and their signature data is contained in a Block's aggregate signature, as described in the Merit documentation.

+The Merkle tree each MeritHolder has uses Blake2b-384 as a hash algorithm and consists of the MeritHolder's unarchived Elements, as described in the Merit documentation.
+Each leaf is the Blake2b-384 hash of a serialized Element with the prefix used to create the signature.
+If there is only one leaf in the tree, the tree's hash is the leaf's hash.

 ### Verification